Skip to content

 Environment43: dev

-infraweave apply <some-namespace-here> s3_manifest.yaml
+infraweave apply <namespace> s3_manifest.yaml

 kubectl apply -f s3_manifest.yaml